giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 * An account with [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role.
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

-## Configure subscription to allow access for Giant Swarm Support
+### Configure subscription to allow access to Giant Swarm Support

 First necessary step of configuring the Azure environment is to grant access for Giant Swarm Ops/Support to your subscription in order to provide 24/7 support.
 Access to the portal is important part of the provided support, where in some cases manual interventions have to take place.
 Easiest way is to use the Azure Lighthouse service, that allows to delegate the management of resources to third parties.
 While following this part of the guide, you will allow the Giant Swarm Staff group to manage your resources.
 This is beneficial as you will not have to manage access for each person separately within your subscription, but you will be adding a managed group that is kept up to date with the current active Giant Swarm Staff from our side.